Inter-rebel conflict during the Syrian civil war: Ahrar al-Sham, Jaysh al-Islam, and al-Qaeda conflict 2016 — 2017

-Free Syrian Army–Islamic Front conflict
+Free Syrian Army–Islamic Front conflict 2013 —2017

 Bab al-Hawa

 In December 2013, the Islamic Front, mainly composing of Ahrar ash-Sham, took over several bases at the Bab al-Hawa Border Crossing from the Supreme Military Council and removed the FSA's revolutionary flags.
 The Islamist fighters captured some SMC guards and seized thousands of small arms and ammunition.
 As a result, the Islamic Front withdrew from the SMC.

 Northern Aleppo

 In August 2014, 800 fighters from the Islamic Front defected to FSA groups in the northern and eastern Aleppo Governorate.
 The defectors condemned the Islamic Front's Islamist and sectarian practices, especially against Christians and Alawites who initially supported the opposition.

 In late November 2015, clashes took place between the Army of Revolutionaries, supported by the YPG, and the FSA-dominated Mare' Operations Room in the northern Aleppo Governorate, backed by Ahrar ash-Sham and the al-Nusra Front.
 However, both the YPG and al-Nusra denied involvement in the conflict.

 In December the conflict between the Syrian Democratic Forces, mainly composing of the YPG and the Army of Revolutionaries and the Mare' Operations Room escalated in northern Aleppo.
 The latter called on Jaysh al-Thuwar to leave the SDF and sever relations with the PYD, while the former accused the latter of being led by Ahrar ash-Sham and Nusra.

-On 26 March 2016, Ahrar ash-Sham ordered the anti-YPG Kurdish FSA group Liwa Ahfad Saladin to remove the flag of Kurdistan from their posts and threatened military action if they didn't.
+On 26 March 2016, Ahrar ash-Sham ordered the anti-YPG Kurdish FSA group Liwa Ahfad Saladin to remove the flag of Kurdistan from their posts and threatened military action if they did not.
 However, Liwa Ahfad Saladin's commander denied the incident ever occurred and claimed Ahrar ash-Sham to be its ally.

 On 27 September 2016, several Ahrar al-Sham fighters publicly burned a FSA flag in Azaz.
 The Ahrar al-Sham spokesman denied involvement and the incident sparked pro-FSA demonstrations in the city.